Murshidabad University: History

+Organisation and administration

+Governance

+The Vice-chancellor of the Murshidabad University is the chief executive officer of the university.

+Faculties and departments

+Murshidabad University has 16 departments organized into three faculties: Science, Arts, and Social Science for B. A, M. A, B. Sc, M. Sc, Ba.
+Llb, Ma.Llb.and Ph.
+D.

 Accreditation

 In 2016 Krishnath College was awarded an 'A' grade by the National Assessment and Accreditation Council (NAAC).
 The college is recognized by the University Grants Commission (India) (UGC).
 It is built on the structure of Oxford University.